mawrkus/joey-the-differ/README.md

 const results = await joey.diffFiles(sourcePath, targetPath, optionalOutputPath);
 ```

-Depending on the parameters, `results` will be either an object (if `sourcePath` and `targetPath` are both files) or an array of objects like:
+`results` is an array of objects like:

 ```js
 [